 Barcelona offers not only culture, good food and nightlife, but also a lot of secret places and hidden corners frequented by book lovers.
 From cafés that preserve the mystical air of old-time writers to literary festivals and street celebrations with books and roses, the capital of Catalonia offers endless opportunities also for this niche!
 To truly get the literary taste of Barcelona, go out and explore these unique places around the city.

 Things to do

-The Arús Public Library (BPA), founded in 1895 thanks to Rossend Arús, has become a specialized research center on contemporary social movements and bibliographic production from the 19th and early 20th centuries.
+The Arús Public Library (BPA) was founded in 1895 thanks to Rossend Arús.
+It has become a specialized research center on contemporary social movements and bibliographic production from the 19th and early 20th centuries.
 The Library is of public access, although due to the singularity of its collection, it is aimed at researchers or people interested in the culture and society of the nineteenth and early twentieth centuries, as well as university students.